Th-Underscore/vibevoice_realtime/README.md

 1. Open text-generation-webui and go to the "Text generation" tab
 2. Scroll down and enable "VibeVoice TTS"
-3. Generate text — Audio is synthesized in realtime for emitted text chunks
+3. Generate text!
+Audio is synthesized in realtime for emitted text chunks

 <!-- Remaining configuration, implementation details and troubleshooting were removed for conciseness.
 See `script.py` for runtime options and voice preset locations. -->

 ## To-Do

 - Refactor into multiple files for maintainability
+- Other TODO stuff in `script.py`